klahnakoski/mo-imports/README.md

-# More Imports! - Delayed importing features
+# More Imports! - Delayed importing

+A couple of methods to make late importing cleaner

 ## Problem